andrea-t94/Movie-genre-detector/README.md

 # Movie-genre-detector

 ## Abstract
-Deep Learning shallow network for genre detection via tfidf NLP techinque.
+Deep Learning shallow network for genre detection.
+The data preprocessing has been done via a "classical" NLP techinque such as tf-idf vectorization of the text description and title of a movie.

 ## Dataset
 ML Detector based on [MovieLens dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset/version/7#movies_metadata.csv)